carpentries/instructor-training/episodes/09-eia.md

 Having some accommodations prepared also demonstrates care, helping learners to trust that additional requests are likely to be well received.

-If you are playing the host role (or part of it), note that our [host template](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#email-learners-before-workshop) includes an inquiry regarding accessibility needs.
+If you are playing the host role (or part of it), note that our [host template][handbook-host-template] includes an inquiry regarding accessibility needs.
 However, be aware that **many people will not feel comfortable requesting accommodations in advance**, or at all if it can be avoided.
 For example, a participant who is hard of hearing may simply hope that